 - Kidoodle.tv We know that the little minds can only take so much learning, and sometimes need a break for entertainment.
 Kidoodle.TV another Calgary favorite is a safe streaming platform with curated kid-friendly content, parental controls and is available across all platforms tablet, smart tv, or mobile phone.
 With Kidoodle.TV you know that they are not collecting behavioral data that Google and YouTube do.
 They have more than 18,000 episodes of kid-friendly content such as Lego Friends, Zoo Moo and Sunny Bunnies- that have all been vetted by panels of parents.
 With the free account, there is advertising but for $4.99 per month, parents and children can have access to ad-free unlimited content.

 This is a challenging time for all families as we have to shift and reorganize our lives and structure to accommodate school closure and work from home.
 Having access to the right resources and setting a schedule will make it more manageable for everyone in your family.

-Tiona Corcoran is the VP International Recruitment and Immigration at Global Talent Accelerator.
+Tiona Corcoran is the VP Recruitment & Immigration with Global Talent Accelerator.